You can use the Patch Editor in Spark AR Studio to add interactivity, logic and animation to your effects, without needing to know how to write code.

 The Mouth Open patch can receive data from the Face port in the face tracker patch.
 If you select the patch itself, the labels next to each output port show what signals they can pass on to the next patch.

-In this case, the Mouth Open port will indicate whether the mouth is open or not, and the Mouth Openness port will indicate how open it is.
+In this case, the Open State port will indicate whether the mouth is open or not, and the Openness port will indicate how open it is.

 Now let's connect the patches.
 You can do this by clicking and dragging a connection from an output port to an input port.
 Follow these steps to connect the patches: